deezee30/rv_core/README.md

 remain the same as provided.

 However, when a player's credentials are known, `AbstractCoreProfile(UUID, String)` should be called.
 The player's statistics will be downloaded from which ever `MongoCollection<Document>` is provided from the sub class's `#getCollection()` via the primary key, AKA the player's `UUID`.
 Every player-related collection must contain a `UUID` field to be used as a primary key.
 If the sub class does not have an associated collection in the database, `null` can be returned and a further statistic lookup won't be performed.

-Once the lookup is made, `#loadStats(Document stats)` will be called, where the argument contains all fields found in the player's collection.
+Once the lookup is made, `#onLoad(Optional<Document> stats)` will be called, where the argument contains all fields found in the player's collection.
+This is called directly after all database lookups have been performed.
 Those can be extracted and set as local variables.
 Below is a quick example of how this procedure would go.

 *In the event listener:*
 ```java